BN - Deduction Prepay: Frequently Asked Questions

 1. This employee has three options.

 a) One option is take all three of the necessary extra deductions during the May pay period by updating the "Prepay Factor" value to 3.0 instead of 1.0.
-BN - Deduction Prepay Process (Part I, Set Aside Money) will provide assistance in changing Deduction Prepay.
+BN - Deduction Prepay Process (Part I, Deduct money for insurance premiums in anticipation of a Leave) will provide assistance in changing Deduction Prepay.

 b) Second option, if the employee cannot handle taking three additional deductions from one check, is to set the employee up in Benefits Billing for the three months.
 Premiums paid will be after-tax.
 Please contact your Benefit Administrator to assist with setup or refer to BN - Benefits Billing Enrollment .